-MCAP520 - Enterprise Data Management and Administration
+MCAP520 - Enterprise Data Management and Administration 3 Credits

-This course focuses on data storage, security and reporting needs of an enterprise-level management information system. examined are management and administration of very large and/or distributed database architectures with large geographic topographies.
-Security issues surrounding management and administration of large distributed enterprise-level databases are presented, as are network and integration issues associated with such systems.
+This course focuses on data storage, security and reporting needs of an enterprise-level management information system.
+Also examined management are and large administration of very and/or distributed database architectures with large geographic topographies.
+Security issues surrounding management administration of large distributed enterprise-level databases are presented, as network and integration issues associated with such systems.